Handcart Pioneer Companies

 use handcarts instead of wagons.
 The experiment nearly ended as soon

-as it began with the tragedies of the Willie and Martin companies, but seeing
+as it began with the tragedies of the Willie and Martin companies,

 success it was continued.